rs028/atmosch-R/README.md

 ```

-If the .Rprofile file already exists, just add the text to the
+If .Rprofile already exists, just add the text above to the existing
-existing file.
+file.
 Modify the directory paths in .Rprofile to match the
 configuration of your system (e.g. version of win-library).
 On a Linux
 system, .libPaths() may not be required and can be deleted or
 commented out.